Shaikhnoman/Data-Science-practice-in-python/README.md

-# HR-Administration
-by using this website we can easily manipulate employee data
+practice of data science by using python